bwmodlin/sudokusolver/README.md

 A ```requirements.txt``` is provided for required import installations.
 You can also manually install the libraries yourself since there are only three: matplotlib, numpy, and pygame.

+## Our Algorithms

+### Backtracking

+### Simulated Annealing

+Simulated Annealing is a form of stochastic searching algorithm.
+It attempts to find the minima based on predefined 'cost' function.
+In the case of Sudoku, we can define cost as the number of duplicates in the rows, columns, and boxes.
+In our implementation of simulated annealing, we replaced the initially empty cells with numbers that could not be duplicates in any of the boxes.
+Therefore, we only needed to check for duplicates in the rows and columns.

+To find a new candidate 'state' at a different spot in the cost function, we switched two random cells in a random box.
+We then calculated the cost of the new state.
+The probability to accept the new state was given by (1 / 1 + e<sup>delta cost - T</sup>).
+The T in this equation is the 'temperature' the annealing is at.
+The temperature determines how likely the algorithm is to accept a new cost that is higher than the old one.
+If the delta cost is negative (meaning there is less duplicates in the new solution), it was always accept the new state.

+100 new states are produced at each temperature, with the temperature being multiplied by 0.999 at each step in the while loop.
+If the while loop gets stuck at a local minima, the algorithm artificially increases the temperature higher and higher until it gets unstuck.

 ## Our Tests

 Besides testing our algorithms to verify their accuracy, we ran three tests to compare the algorithms based on different benchmarks.